wavemaker/docs/learn/teams/code-repository.md

 ## Add Access Type

 This field restricts the VCS access to the members of the team.
 With this, admin allows the members to use necessary VCS operations.
-Two types of access options are provided for a code repository
+Two types of access options are provided for a code repository.

-* Service Account: In this type, all project members access the repository with same credentials as the team admin.
+- **Service Account**: In this type, all project members access the repository with same credentials as the team admin.
-* Developer Credentials: In this type, every member of the project use individual credentials to access the project and its VCS operations are allowed based on member respective permissions to VCS.
+- **Developer Credentials**: In this type, every member of the project use individual credentials to access the project and its VCS operations are allowed based on member respective permissions to VCS.

 ![Add Access Type](/learn/assets/wm_coderep_3_f.png)